 FSC 255.
-The Public Fire and Life Safety Educator (3-0-3)
+Public Fire and Life Safety Educator (3-0-3)

-This course will train the student to coordinate and deliver existing comprehensive community fire and injury prevention programs designed to eliminate or mitigate situations that endanger lives, health, property and the environment.
+With the leading cause of death among children being unintentional injuries, the need for fire and life safety education has become evident in today's society.
+This course will train the student to coordinate and deliver existing comprehensive community fire and injury prevention programs designed to eliminate or mitigate situations that endanger lives, health, property, and the environment.
 Code C